goupaz/goupaz.com/howto/hostsession.md

   - [ ] Share in Linkedin, Twitter the post, include some statement which attractive, exciting, fun.
   - [ ] (Optional) Review and dry run slides with speaker
   - [ ] (Optional) Reach to Special Guests if any
-  - [ ] Create Google Calendar invite including Zoom meeting link at least 2 days in advance, and once reached 100 start adding to waiting list
+  - [ ] Create [Google Calendar invite](https://calendar.google.com/calendar) including Zoom meeting ID/password at least 2 days in advance, and once reached 100 start adding to waiting list

 - [ ] During session
    - [ ] Join to Zoom call, 15 mins in advance